 Based on the photos I have seen from the RC Maxwell collection, these signals were removed sometime before 1945, and were not immediately replaced.
 It must have been difficult having no traffic signals on Ocean Avenue, and by 1949, it was re-designated as a one-way street, thus creating what was known locally as “The Circuit”.
 However, even with this traffic pattern, the steady increase in volume meant that traffic lights would ultimately return to Ocean Avenue.

-A Horni Type 491 signal stanchion controls traffic and keeps everyone, well… safer, at the bend where Asbury Ave meets Ocean Ave in Asbury Park.
-This was essentially a crosswalk signal application.
+Like the ones in Irvington and Morristown further up this page, Asbury Park also had at least one Horni Type 491 signal stanchion.
+This one, at the bend where Asbury Ave meets Ocean Ave in Asbury Park, appears to be essentially a crosswalk application.

 I believe we are looking at Essco signals in both of the above photos.
 Essco was more widely used in the Midwest than the East Coast.
 On the left, we see Essco 2-way clusters in Palmyra in 1937, with a 1927-spec NJ Route S-41 shield also visible just before the railroad underpass.
 On the right, a 4-way signal that looks Essco-ish adds a lovely touch to the scene at the corner of Lafayette Ave and Diamond Bridge Ave in Hawthorne in 1930.
 Anyone who can positively identify the make of this signal is encouraged to send me a note through the Contact page.